-The 🖾 slider allows you to set the 'window size' of the Fast Fourier Transform (FFT).
+The FFT dropdown menu allows you to set the 'window size' of the Fast Fourier Transform (FFT).
 This setting is a trade-off between time resolution and frequency resolution.
 A smaller window will produce more accurate results in timing, at the expense of precision of frequency representation.
 A larger window will provide a more precise frequency representation, at the expense of precision in timing representation.
 Large FFT windows will also be slower to process.
 Typically a larger window will be better for viewing constant frequency bat calls and a smaller window is better for frequency modulated bat calls.
-As you drag the slider bar, a corresponding number will be displayed in the bottom left of the program (eg. Adjust FFT Window: 10).
+To change the FFT window click on the FFT dropdown menu and select the number of samples per window.